ananaaxa/Performance-Analysis-of-Routing-Protocols-in-VANETs/README.md

 Analysis of AODV, DSDR, LAR, DSR and ZRP using OSM, SUMO, and NS2

 # Pre-Requistes
-This project has been done in a linux environment.
+This project has been done in a linux environment.  <br />
 The following have to be downloaded (ignore if already downloaded in your linux) :
   1) SUMO 1.19.0
   2) NS2 2.35
   3) Python3

 # OSM Data Extraction
-Go to the website : https://www.openstreetmap.org/#map=10/28.6755/77.5182
+Go to the website : https://www.openstreetmap.org/#map=10/28.6755/77.5182  <br />
 Export the selected region, in this case, Ghaziabad exit 6 highway.
-You can select any region you need.
+You can select any region you need.  <br />
 A .osm file should be downloaded.

 # ZRP and LAR patch